Street food tour in Palermo

 The best typical Sicilian street food is no match for upscale restaurants.

 Those strolling through the streets of Palermo can easily decide to change the planned itinerary by letting themselves be captivated by the scents of food prepared in the streets.

-Delicate or acrid smells, all inviting and unmistakable.
+Delicate or pungent smells, all inviting and unmistakable.
 The taste of tradition

 What are the specialties not to be missed on the road?
 Where to eat the best street food in Palermo?